 Cash App: $StoriesInMyBackyard

 Thank you all so much for your overall support of our arts education vision and for your investment in Black womxn and girls through this campaign.
-Please spread the word and bring the whole family to learn about the legacies of Black womxn in music from our city.
-We look forward to seeing you later this summer to celebrate this project and SIMBY's first year of service!
+Please spread the word for other to check out the exhibit and learn about the legacies of Black womxn in music from our city.
+We look forward to seeing your reactions to the exhibit!

 To see the impact of our photography workshops with Black girls in Philly, check out this recap video !
 A few testimonials from our work are also quoted below: